Posts

 Image

 In six weeks we'll have our answer dear readers.
-This photo has two people walking on a surface that looks like mowed Poa annua.
+This photo has two people walking on a surface that looks like mowed Poa annua grass.
 Do you see them?
 I don't see golf clubs or caddies which makes me skeptical.
-I'll find out and let you know.
+We'll find out and let you know.
 Let's talk about Spring Training.
-It happens every year for Baseball Teams; It occurs every fall for Hockey Teams and Football Teams and it happens every year in Canada for golfers.
-My readers know me as having had 77 seasons getting ready for burby, baseball, hockey, skiing, golf, tennis, squash and finally golf again for the last 40 years.
+It happens every year for Baseball Teams; it occurs every fall for Hockey Teams and Football Teams and it happens every year in Canada for golfers, tennis players and many others.
+My readers know me as having had 77 seasons of getting ready for burby, baseball, hockey, skiing, golf, tennis, squash and finally golf again for the last 40 years.
 My sons Greg and Rob know this and have poked fun at me while I tightened trusses and elastoplas bandages onto arms, legs, wrists, shoulders and spine to allow my passion for sports to play out on ice, snow, wood, concrete, grass and good old plain dirt.
-I didn't need these bands of assistance all the time, but often enough to be known as a weak kneed wannabe athlete.
-For years I w...
+I didn't need these bands of assistance all the time, but often enough to be known as a...

 A Post from TGLF refiled from 2002 My Sales Experiences 1963 to 1998